 If you are wondering what happened to our minivan camper–our son totaled it.
-He was okay and we did receive money from insurance to replace it, but we decided to use it to buy a car for our son to drive to college and back and use the truck as a camper.
+He was okay, and we did receive money from insurance to replace it, but we decided to use it to buy a car for our son to drive to college and back and use the truck as a camper.

-We figured it offered us a few things the minivan camper didn’t.
+We figured it offered us a few things the interior of the minivan camper didn’t.
 Such as a kitchen area we could use from inside the truck topper.
 A way to turn the double bed into a couch of sorts so that we could hang out in the camper if we needed to.

 Being able to have the bed take up half the floor space during the day as it does at night also gave us better access to the storage underneath the bed.

 One last benefit of a self-built truck canopy camper over a minivan camper was larger areas of bug-free (i.e., .screened) ventilation.
 A truck cap generally has windows with screens that open reasonably wide.
 You can purchase screens that stretch large enough for most minivans’ front windows (these fit our Honda Odyssey with a bit of creative stretching), but they only fit the front windows, and since you are sleeping in the back, the breeze they provide isn’t where you would want it to be on a hot night.

 Why There Are No Measurements In This DIY Truck Bed Camper Guide

 This tutorial is to be used as a guide to help you build a truck topper camper.
 I have not included measurements or exact plans because almost all makes and models of trucks have different pickup truck bed measurements and truck canopies come in all sorts of different shapes as well, which could affect what you can and can’t build in your truck bed camper.
 You need to accurately measure your truck bed and use its measurements to create your truck topper camper plans.

 The Basic Supplies We Ordered To Start Our Truck Camper Build